AVirgile/A_Random_ID_generator/README.md

 ```
 $ make
 ```
-to execute this program you will nedd to pass 1 for a male name or 2 for a female name as single arguments for the program to run it use this command below:
+to execute this program you will nedd to pass 1 for a male name or 2 for a female name as a single argument for the program. to run it use this command below:

 (ARG1 will be 1 or 2)